Le Samouraï: Purpose in the Void

 The Women in His Orbit

 Paradoxically, it’s exactly this self-contained force that draws two women into his orbit.
-First, there’s the nightclub pianist—radiant, poised, but somehow as unspoken as he is.
-She witnesses him commit an act that should destroy any sense of safety, yet remains curiously silent.
-Perhaps she detects, beneath his stark exterior, a quiet power that transcends mere bravado.
+First, there’s the nightclub pianist — radiant, poised, but somehow as unspoken as he is.
+She witnesses him commit an act that should destroy any sense of safety, but remains curiously silent.
+Perhaps she detects, beneath his saturnine exterior, a certain power that transcends bravado.
 Something in his unwavering stillness resonates: an unspoken promise that he will never betray himself, no matter how bleak the situation.

 “What sort of man are you?”